Cronulla-Sutherland Sharks: All-Time Greatest XIII

 Now in his 17th season with the club, barring injury, Gallen will become the first forward to play 300 games for the Sharks.
 His undoubted career highlight has been lifting the Provans Summons Trophy after Cronulla’s grand final win in 2016.
 Gallen’s work rate, in both attack and defence, has become legendary and he has been a mainstay of the New South Wales and Australian forward packs for the majority of his career.

-So that’s my opinion for the Cronulla Sharks’ all-time greatest 13.
-What are your thoughts and how do you think they would stack up up against other all-time greatest teams that we’ve covered in our series so far?
+So those are my thoughts on the greatest Cronulla Sharks players.
+What are your thoughts and how do you think this team would stack up up against other all-time greatest sides that we’ve covered in our series so far?

 - South Sydney Rabbitohs